pixieprix/pixieprix.github.io/index.md

 Hi!
 I am Priscilla.
 I will be graduating with a Master’s degree from Aalto University this December, specializing in Machine Learning, Data Science, and Artificial Intelligence.
 Previously, I completed my undergraduate studies at Yale-NUS College in Singapore.

 I am passionate about problem-solving, with a strong interest in leveraging data-driven approaches to uncover meaningful insights.
-I am also motivated by the opportunity to contribute to the development of technical products with real-world impact.
+I am also motivated by the opportunity to contribute to the development of technical solutions with real-world impact.

 ## Exciting stuff I have been part of: